SmoothSpatula/RoRRCheats/README.md

 # ChatConsole

 Add commands to the in-game chat.

-Since we haven't found a way to get the chat in singleplayer please play multiplayer for this (doesn't change anything else).
+Since we haven't found a way to get the chat in singleplayer please play multiplayer for this (don't worry it sohuld skip the 5 second timer after you press ready).

 ## List of commands